-Summary: This challenge team is introducing an energy-free method of cooking in the Western Isles of Scotland to help reduce people’s carbon footprint and cut their fuel bills.
+Introducing energy-free cooking to help reduce people’s carbon footprint and cut their fuel bills.

 The Western Isles – a group of islands off the west coast of Scotland – faces one of the worst fuel poverty problems in the UK.
 The combined challenges of an ageing population, low incomes, extreme weather and poor insulation – exacerbated by the cost-of-living crisis – mean that many islanders are struggling to pay their fuel bills.

-To launch the project, the challenge team gifted a WonderBag™, a cooking pot, a thermometer and a sample recipe book to residents, all of different ages and all located across different islands, as well as a local celebrity chef.
-Each participant was asked to keep a video diary of their experiences using the WonderBag™ as they tried out different recipes over a month.
+To launch the project, the challenge team gifted a WonderBag™, a cooking pot, a thermometer and a sample recipe book to a small group of 10 residents, all of different ages and different locations, as well as a local celebrity chef the Hebridean Baker.
+Each participant was asked to keep a video diary of their experiences as they tried out different recipes over a month.